Overview

 Update an Instance Pool’s properties

-The following properties can be updated in-place:
+The following properties can be updated in place for an Instance Pool:

 • Name